 The below requirements must be met to qualify to complete a consortium agreement:

-- The earned credit hours must transfer to the UI and apply toward your degree requirements.
+- The earned credit hours at the host school must transfer to Iowa and apply toward your degree requirements.

-- You must take less than 12 hours (undergraduate students) or less than 9 hours (graduate students) at the UI.
+- You must be enrolled for less than 12 hours (undergraduate students) or less than 9 hours (graduate students) at Iowa.

-- Your financial aid will be awarded by the institution from which you will receive your degree.
+- Your financial aid will be offered by the institution from which you will receive your degree.
 If you plan to enroll simultaneously at UI and another institution, you should apply for financial aid at the school from which you expect to graduate.
-The school from which you will graduate is the “home” institution that must process a consortium agreement with the other school (the “host” institution).

-- After the consortium agreement is processed, the Office of Student Financial Aid will contact the UI Registrar's Office and request they register you in either 6998:0001, Undergraduate Transfer, or 6997:0001, Graduate Transfer, for the number of credit hours that will transfer from the other school.
-This registration is needed so the University Billing Office can disburse your financial aid.
-Do not inadvertently drop this class.
+- After the consortium agreement is processed, the Office of Student Financial Aid will contact the Registrar's Office and request they register you in either 6998:0001, Undergraduate Transfer, or 6997:0001, Graduate Transfer, for the number of credit hours that will transfer from the other school.

-- If there are any past-due charges on your University bill or other restrictions on your registration, you will need to remove those restrictions before the UI Registrar's Office will register you for the transfer course(s).
+- If there are any past-due charges on your U-Bill or other restrictions on your registration, you will need to remove those restrictions before the Registrar's Office will register you for the transfer course(s).

 - The University of Iowa will not send any payments to the other school.
 You will be responsible for paying any program fees/bills at the other institution.
 You may use financial aid funds that are refunded to you by the University of Iowa to pay the host school.